By Wayne Smith, Trüpp.

 Professional Employer Organizations (PEO) are on the rise as an alternative HR solution for small to midsized businesses.
 Rather than simply providing an outsourced HR solution, PEOs go a step further and enter a co-employment relationship with their clients.
 This enables them to aggregate employees from several organizations and enjoy reduced rates for benefits, payroll, and other business services.

 The centerpiece of the PEO solution is the co-employment relationship.
-This term is a bit misleading as the PEO, from a legal perspective, becomes the employer of record and leases the employees back to the client.
-While this is recognized as a legal and safe arrangement, employers should be aware of the associated risks before entering into a PEO relationship.
+From a legal perspective, the PEO becomes the employer of record and leases the employees back to the client.
+While this is recognized as a legal and safe arrangement, employers should be aware of the nature of a PEO relationship and these important considerations before entering into a contract with a PEO.

 PEOs can become costly